The 2022 Scholarship is now CLOSED

 Ian Parry was a photojournalist who died while on assignment for The Sunday Times during the Romanian revolution in 1989.
 He was just 24 years of age.
 Aidan Sullivan, then picture editor, and Ian’s friends and family created the Ian Parry Scholarship in order to build something positive from such a tragic death.
 Each year we hold an international photographic competition for young photographers who are either attending a full-time photographic course or are under 24.

 This year’s Ian Parry Scholarship is divided into two categories: The Award for Achievement and The Award for Potential.

 There is no entry fee.

 Each winner will receive $3,500 towards their chosen project.

-Mentorship Programme, we offer a year-long personal Mentorship to one of the entrants.
-This year’s Mentor is the highly respected Photographer and former Ian Parry winner –Marcus Bleasdale.
+Mentorship Programme, we offer a year-long personal Mentorship to the winner of the Award for Potential.
+The current Mentor is the highly respected Photojournalist and former Ian Parry Scholarship recipient, Marcus Bleasdale.

 “The scholarship exists to find and support the very best young people striving to produce powerful, meaningful photojournalism in a ‘selfie’ obsessed world.
 Ian would be immensely proud of the long list of internationally known photographers who were helped at the start of their careers by the scholarship that bears his name.”
 Tom Stoddart